warpstreamlabs/bento/website/docs/components/metrics/about.md

 ## Metric Labels

-The standard metric names are unique to the component type, but a benthos config may consist of any number of component instantiations.
-In order to provide a metrics series that is unique for each instantiation Benthos adds labels (or tags) that uniquely identify the instantiation.
+The standard metric names are unique to the component type, but a bento config may consist of any number of component instantiations.
+In order to provide a metrics series that is unique for each instantiation Bento adds labels (or tags) that uniquely identify the instantiation.
 These labels are as follows:

 ### `path`